rcls/gpsfreak/README.md

 * JLCPCB doesn't stock the MAX-F10S.
 It is fairly easy to hand-solder.
 They do stock the cheaper MAX-M10S.
-* The USB-C connector is not too hard to hand solder, which saves a handling fee.
+* The USB-C connector, saving a handling fee.
 * The SMA connectors.
 Position them carefully as they need to align with the end-plate holes!
 These are edge-launch connectors for a 1.6 mm PCB.
 You can get these cheaply in bulk from AliExpress.
 The ones I used have approx 12 mm thread length, 18_mm total length including leads.
-* The 0402 antennae bias inductor I have hand soldered.
+* The 0402 antennae bias inductor.
 The pads are designed for easy hand soldering (one is bigger than the other, solder the smaller pad first).
 * Likewise, the antennae power PTC fuse and the 74HC1G07 for antennae-short detection are hand-soldered, to save assembly costs.
 The 74HC1G07 is optional.
-* The three C0G/NPO loop-filter caps (C78, C79, C92) I have hand-soldered as
+* The three C0G/NPO loop-filter caps (C78, C79, C92).
   JLCPCB doesn't have the exact parts.
-* The LED I have hand soldered.
-It protrudes past the board edge, I am not sure if that poses an issue for PCB manufacturers.
+* The LED.
 * The TVS protection diodes I have never populated.
 The 0402 pads are designed for hand-soldering just like the inductor above.